-A major supporting partner of the festival is Craghoppers, which awards The Craghoppers Film Prize as part of The Discover Film Awards, This celebrates the very best talent of student and established short filmmakers.
-It includes one student cash prize of £2,000 at each Discover Film Awards in April and October 2018.
-The ultimate Craghoppers Film Prize will be up for grabs at the October Discover Film Awards and entries will be shortlisted from all entries from the April and October festivals, no matter what genre or who has entered.
-The first prize is £20,000 in cash and the second prize is £10,000 in cash.
-In addition, as a percentage of entry fees is being used for the creation of a student bursary fund, the prize will encourage the next generation of filmmakers to create thrilling new content for the emerging digital platforms – from Netflix to Amazon, music videos to new forms of corporate branded content.
+A major supporting partner of the festival is Craghoppers, the global outdoor clothing brand, which awards The Craghoppers Film Prize as part of The Discover Film Awards.
+This celebrates the very best talent of student and established short filmmakers.
+It includes a student cash prize of £2,000 (USD 2,600).
+The ultimate Craghoppers Film Prize is up for grabs at the October Discover Film Awards and entries will be shortlisted from all winners from the April and October festivals, no matter what genre or who has entered.
+The first prize is £20,000 (USD 26,000) in cash with a second prize of £5,000 (USD 6,500) in cash and an additional award of £5,000 (USD 6,500) for the best social impact film.

-Selected films get the option of various distribution options.
-Distribution is optional and entirely up to the film makers.
+Selected films get the option of various paid distribution channels including international TV, trains and airlines.
+Distribution is optional and entirely up to the filmmakers.

-As well as cash prizes, winners can get help with future film projects in the form of discounted rates from our partner firms (such as production houses) and mentoring from senior commercial film and business executives.
-We can also introduce filmmakers to funding sources for future projects and offer publicity across a wide range of media (print and social).
+As well as cash prizes, winners can get help with future film projects in the form of discounted rates from partner firms (such as production houses) and mentoring from senior commercial film and business executives.
+The festival also introduces filmmakers to funding sources for future projects and offers publicity across a wide range of media (print and social).

 Best Low Budget

-Films must be 40 minutes or under to enter the competition.
-There is not lower limit on run time.
+Films must be 45 minutes or under to enter the competition.
+There is no lower limit on run time.

 All films will be screened via DCP files.
 If filmmakers selected for the festival do not have a DCP, we we will produce one for them free of charge (one of the filmmaker perks that we offer).
 We will also require .mov, mp4, or equivalent as a backup.